Hamburg is preparing to switch to open source

 Munich, for example, uses a Linux operating system and open source alternatives to city services.
 Apparently another German city is seriously considering making the same decision.

-Hamburg is reportedly looking into ways to adopt open source software on municipal computers in an effort to reduce reliance on the paid ones and become one of the pioneering cities of a new digital era.
+Hamburg is reportedly looking for ways to adopt open source software on public computers in a bid to reduce dependence on paid products and become one of the pioneering cities of a new digital age.

 A Publication by the German Der Standard reports that the project is still in its infancy and so there are not many details, although the transition to open source seems to be a matter of time.

-What's not clear is whether Hamburg is planning a full transition to open source or just a partial transition that would see the city replace software like its productivity suite with alternatives such as LibreOffice.
+What is not clear is whether Hamburg is planning a full transition to open source or just a partial transition that would make the city replace software such as the Microsoft Office productivity suite with alternatives such as LibreOffice.

 If what Hamburg is planning is a complete transition to open source, then Linux could replace Windows.
 There are currently no details on whether the city wants to use an existing distribution or develop its own as was done in Munich.

-Munich, developed a project of his own that he named LiMux to switch to open source software, replacing Microsoft as well with OpenOffice initially and a little later with LibreOffice.
+Munich, developed a project of his own that he named LiMux to switch to open source software, replacing Microsoft Office with OpenOffice initially and later with LibreOffice.

 Written by giorgos